Lovekumar-Creative/21-Days-21-Projects/README.md

 ---

-## 🚀 Day 5 Project: Heart Diseases Classification
+## 🚀 Day 4 Project: Smart Segmentation (Using k-Means and Agglomerative Clustring)

 Explore and analyze Netflix dataset to uncover insights about content trends, ratings, and release years.